Communio-Templorum/bylaws/Articles-of-Incorporation.md

-1. The Corporation is organized for religious, charitable, educational, and literary purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under Sections 501(c)(3) and 170(c)(2) of the Internal Revenue Code of 1986 (herein the "Code") (or the corresponding provisions of any future United States Internal Revenue Code).
+1. The Corporation is organized for religious, charitable, educational, and literary purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under Sections 501(c)(3) and 170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provisions of any future United States Internal Revenue Code).

 1. The primary mission of the Corporation is the preservation and promotion of the Religio Romana.
 To acheive this mission, we recognize the need to unite the followers of the